determined-ai/determined/docs/reference/config/experiment-config-reference.rst

    A list of device strings to pass to the Docker daemon.
 Each entry in the list is equivalent to a ``--device DEVICE`` command line argument to ``docker run``. ``devices`` is honored by resource managers of type ``agent`` but is ignored by resource managers of type ``kubernetes``.
-See :ref:`master configuration <master-configuration>` for details about resource managers.
+See :ref:`master configuration <master-config-reference>` for details about resource managers.

 .. _exp-bind-mounts: